 For those looking for a step-by-step program to walk you through overcoming emotional eating for life, I have created How to Stop Stress Eating Program, a premium course based on my highly successful emotional eating group coaching courses.
 While this article series shares my story of how I have dealt with emotional eating and the broadline steps to overcome it, this four-week program truly deals with the core of emotional eating and presents them in a simple, easily understandable four-part framework to help you overcome your emotional eating for life.
 It is truly my best solution I can offer to anyone with stress eating and emotional eating tendencies to break out of them forever and achieve a completely neutral and healthy relationship with food.

-More details at the PE courses section: Personal Excellence Courses
+More details in the PE courses section: Personal Excellence Courses

 This is the last part of a 6-part series on emotional eating: how I used to be a severe emotional eater, how I overcame my stress eating issues, and how you can stop stress eating, starting today.